Skip to content

 Future higher ed administrators start here

-Prepare to help shape the future of higher education with the Ed.D. in Educational Leadership – Higher Education Administration online program from A-State.
-This highly specialized program gives educators the essential tools for successful institutional leadership, including an in-depth understanding of organizational theory, assessment and accreditation, finance, policy and law, and more.
+This Ed.D. in Educational Leadership – Higher Education Administration online program gives educators the essential tools for successful institutional leadership, including an in-depth understanding of organizational theory, assessment and accreditation, finance, policy and law, and more.

 No GRE is required for admission into this accessible, 100% online program, which is designed for working educators.
 In this program, students will become immersed in educational practices that combine theory with research, then utilize that expertise to develop solutions to contemporary issues in higher ed administration.